dansmyers/ComputerOrganizationAndArchitecture/Notes/01a-Introducing_C.md

 **Headers**

 Like Java's `import` statment, C has a way of loading additional files to incorporate useful functions into your program.
-These files are called *header files* have the `.h` extension.
-The `stdio.h` header contains definitions of several useful I/O functions, including `printf`.
+These files are called *headers* and they have a `.h` extension.
+The `stdio.h` header contains definitions for several useful I/O functions including `printf`.

 ```